Salgac/VPWA-Frontend/README.md

 For REST communication with api server we created our own `HttpRequest` class for fetching data, that is a wrapper above the Fetch API.
 Loading this class allows us to easily access the api endpoints from around the app directory.

-The app also uses a quasar extension `quenv` to load `.quasar.env.json` file containing custom enviroment variables.
+The app also uses a quasar extension `quenv` to load `.quasar.env.json` file in the root of the project containing custom enviroment variables.
 We use it to specify the `API_HOST` variable containing the URL of our API server.
 This variable is then accessed from inside the `HttpRequest` class, as well as socket inicialization file.
 For the app to know which environment type to use, a `QENV` environment (system) variable needs to be set - `development`, `production` or `test`.

 Messages support HTML syntax so we can highlight a `@username` tag when showing messages.